decompress

 functions.
 We provide measurements with and without checksums to reflect afair comparison and the default respectively. - For 3bz, we use this code.
 Note that this involves manual buffering.
 We don'tprovide a measurement with the significantly slower stream input interfacesince it wouldn't be very informative.

-take the results with a grain of salt regardless.
-As a rough baseline,
+highly input-dependent, but take the results with a grain of salt regardless.
+As

 .